Woods drops back as Scheffler leads Masters

 American veteran Stewart Cink claimed the first hole-in-one of the tournament, sparking fervent celebrations when he aced the par-three 16th.

-Woods 'definitely feeling it' but produces another encouraging display
+Woods 'definitely feeling it' after another encouraging display

 After a stunning performance on Thursday which defied expectations, the next question surrounding 46-year-old Woods was how his body would cope with the exertions of another 18 holes on Friday.